Survive a terrifying ordeal by evading a relentless, eerie pursuer in a haunted mansion

 Cons

-Hide and Seek Mechanics
+Atmosphere and Gameplay Mechanics

 Pros